Reaching In / Reaching Out

 14. Inner Child - James McGowan (solo piano).

-15. Through My Tears I Cry - Octet: Despax string quartet and Modasaurus jazz quartet.
+15. Through My Tears I Cry - Despax string quartet and Modasaurus jazz quartet.
 Solo by Jean Despax (violin).

 16. Acceptance - Cal McGowan (cello), Modasaurus jazz quartet